ericbarch/dockuwiki/README.md

 4. On the first run, the container will generate a unique SSH key. ```docker logs wiki``` to get the public key.
 Add this public key to the SSH Keys section of BitBucket, GitHub, your own server, etc.

-5. Wait a few moments, then access your freshly minted wiki at http://YOUR_DOCKER_HOST_IP:3000
+5. Wait a few moments, then access your freshly minted wiki at http://YOUR_DOCKER_HOST_IP:3000.
+The initial configuration page can be accessed at http://YOUR_DOCKER_HOST_IP:3000/install.php.

 ### Can I run it on a Pi?